Complications of Mumps: Meningitis

 - Rapid pulse.

-blood pressure.
+Severe cases of mumps-related pancreatitis may cause dehydration and low blood pressure.
 The heart, lungs, or kidneys may fail.
 If bleeding occurs in the pancreas, shock, and sometimes even death, follows.

-diabetes or pancreatic insufficiency can occur as a later complication of mumps-related pancreatitis.
+In rare cases, diabetes or pancreatic insufficiency can occur as a later complication of mumps-related pancreatitis.